-COMM 208 - 201 Reporting Fundamentals II: Technology for Journalists
+COMM 208 - 202 Reporting Fundamentals II: Technology for Journalists Spring 2020 Tuesdays & Thursdays 10-11:15 a.m.
+School of Communication Room 100 (studio) Professor Lee Hood, Ph.D.

-Spring 2019

-Tuesdays & Thursdays 10-11:15 a.m.

-School of Communication Room 015

-Professor Lee Hood, Ph.D.

 Office: Lewis Towers 910B; phone 312-915-8538 Home phone: 630-510-3128; cell phone 630-235-4141 (please, no calls after 9 p.m.)
-Office Hours: Tuesdays 11:30-12:30 and 2:30-4:00 p.m. (or by appointment) E-mail: lhood1@luc.edu Twitter: @leehoodloyola ♦ Course Goals and Objectives This course is designed to teach you the fundamentals of basic technologies used in today's newsrooms to report events and tell stories.
-The course will be divided into broad sections focused on blogs; Twitter and other social media; still photography; audio; video; and information graphics, with a small unit on studio, on-camera performance.
-Each section will be presented with a goal of making you feel comfortable and confident in using these technologies to produce well-written and well-edited stories across platforms.
+Office Hours: Tuesdays 11:30-12:30 and 2:30-4:00 p.m. (or by appointment) E-mail: lhood1@luc.edu Twitter and Instagram: @leehoodloyola • Course Goals and Objectives This course is designed to teach you the fundamentals of basic technologies used by today's journalists to report events and tell stories.
+The course will be divided into broad sections focused on writing and blogging; social media in journalistic contexts; still photography; audio; video; and information graphics.
+Each section will be presented with a goal of making you feel comfortable and confident in using these technologies to report and produce well-written, well-edited stories across platforms.
 The aim is to help you brand yourself and your content as a legitimate source of journalism.
-Ultimately, this course aims to offer you a taste of different mediums and technologies to help you choose how best to tell your stories, as well as your own path within journalism. ♦ You will need:
+Ultimately, this course aims to offer you a taste of different mediums and technologies to help you choose how best to tell your stories, as well as your own path within journalism. • You will need:

-- -- Flash drive, external hard drive, or cloud storage (minimum 4 GB) - -- Notebook or folder for keeping numerous handouts and instruction sheets - -- No textbook is required, though it will be helpful to have access to an Associated Press Style Book. - -- Additional readings will be provided as the semester progresses.
-The School of Communication has a variety of equipment that we can use for class-related projects (though not smartphones).
+-- Flash drive, external hard drive, or cloud storage (minimum 4 GB) -- Notebook or folder for keeping numerous handouts and instruction sheets -- No textbook is required, though it will be helpful to have access to an Associated Press Style Book. -- Additional readings will be provided as the semester progresses.
+The School of Communication has a variety of equipment that we can use for classrelated projects.
 This equipment may be checked out through the Owl Lab in SOC 004 (additional details to follow).
-Your own equipment and devices will likely be suitable for many assignments, as well. ♦ Assignments and Projects Assignments, both in class and on your own, will be designed to help you develop your skills using communication technologies in a journalistic setting.
-The major sections will also include a larger project on which to demonstrate those skills.
+Your own equipment and devices will likely be suitable for many assignments, as well.
+Assignments and Projects Assignments, both in class and on your own, will be designed to help you develop your skills using communication technologies in a journalistic setting.
+The major sections will also include larger projects on which to demonstrate those skills.
 In addition, each person will maintain a blog and professionally focused Twitter and Instagram feeds for your stories, both on a beat of your choice and on other general-assignment topics.
 Other small assignments will aim to help you understand more fully the uses of these technologies, both by journalists and by the public.
 Additional considerations: